Religion in Cuba: Leadership of Raúl Castro

+Leadership of Miguel Díaz-Canel

+Miguel Díaz-Canel came to the post of First Secretary of the Communist Party of Cuba (de facto leader) in 2021 with a significant history of advocacy for LGBTQ+ rights.
+One of the landmark events of his incumbent leadership includes the 2022 Cuban Family Code referendum, which enjoyed vocal support from progressive Christian groups on the island, with whom Díaz-Canel also came to build stronger relationships over years.
+This was however in contrast to conservative Christian groups, who have opposed the LGBT movement in Cuba and advocate banning abortion in Cuba, which has been legal since 1965.

 Christianity

 Christianity has played an important role in Cuba's history.
 The indigenous people of Cuba were colonized by Christopher Columbus a few days after he arrived at the New World in 1492.
 In 1511, colonization systematically began when the Conquistador Diego Velázquez de Cuéllar established the Catholic Church in Cuba with the early priest Fray Bartolomé de las Casas known commonly as "the Protector of the Indians".
-Along with Catholicism, Protestantism came during the same time.
-Catholicism was established early while Protestantism came later.
-"Protestantism did not permanently take hold in Cuba until the nineteenth century, though since the sixteenth century the country had been constantly visited by pirates, corsairs and filibusters, many of whom were Protestants".
-In Cuba, the roots of Protestantism occurred around the same time as Christianity.
+Long after the establishment of Catholicism came explicit Protestantism: "Protestantism did not permanently take hold in Cuba until the nineteenth century, though since the sixteenth century the country had been constantly visited by pirates, corsairs and filibusters, many of whom were Protestants".
 The denominations of Catholicism and Protestantism have a significant influence in Cuban history.

 Catholicism

 The Catholic Church in Cuba is part of the worldwide Catholic Church, under the spiritual leadership of the Pope in Rome.
 The Catholic Church body in Cuba is governed by the Cuban Bishops Conference.

-There are over six million Catholics – around 60.5% of the total population.
+In 2020, the Catholic population of Cuba is estimated at 53.7%.
 The country is divided into eleven dioceses including three archdioceses.
 The Catholic Church in Cuba has taken on a more politically active role than in many other countries.
 It claims to have engaged in discussion with the government on issues such as political prisoners and free-market reforms.
 Catholics in Cuba have greater religious freedom than those in other Communist countries such as China and Vietnam.

 Protestantism

 While Protestants arrived on the island of Cuba early in its colonial days, most of their churches did not flourish until the 20th century with the assistance of American missionaries.
 In the early 20th century, Cuban Protestant churches were greatly aided by various American missionaries who assisted in the work in the churches and also provided support from their home churches.
 When Fidel Castro’s regime overtook the country in 1959, Protestant churches were legally allowed to continue.
 Nevertheless, certain incidents as detailed below and religious persecution kept them from prospering.
 During the Special Period that began in 1991, Protestant churches began to flourish once again and today have become a primary religious group of Cuba.

-The Protestant population of Cuba is estimated at 11%.
+In 2023, the Protestant population of Cuba is estimated at 2.68%.
+The largest Protestant denominations were Pentecostal and Baptist.